 This blog post will detail the family of keyword match types as well as modifiers offered by Google Adwords and give some examples of how to properly select each.

-If you’d like to get professional assistance with your PPC campaign…Ask for Muskin at WebMechanix (443) 927-7195 – I would be happy to help.We also set up campaigns on Bing/Yahoo
+If you’d like paid search assistance that will increase the ROI of your campaign…Ask for Muskin at WebMechanix (443) 927-7195 – I would be happy to help.We also set up campaigns on Bing/Yahoo

 Intro to PPC Keyword Match Types